Resources, networks and funding opportunities for the youth arts and cultural sector.

 - Youth.gov.au is a gateway to youth information, programmes, services, resources and entertainment for young people between the ages of 12 and 25.
 Includes links to various youth initiatives including National Youth Week and Australian Youth Forum.

-- The The Department of Planning and Community Development - Youth leads the State Government's commitment to working with Victoria's diverse groups of young people, and the communities and organisations in which they are involved.
+- The Office for Youth leads the State Government's commitment to working with Victoria's diverse groups of young people, and the communities and organisations in which they are involved.

 - The Youth Affairs Council of Victoria Inc. (YACVic) is the peak body and leading policy advocate on young people's issues in Victoria.
 Our vision is for a Victorian community that values and provides opportunity, participation, justice and equity for all young people.